measurement-kit/mkbuild/README.md

 `go get`s the latest `mkbuild` during a build to obtain the same result.

 The main difference is that there is no need to keep in sync all the submodules of the many small repositories I've created in `gitub.com/measurement-kit`.
+More details in the following subsections.

+Also, even in case I'm doing it wrong, still it's possible to cut this tool of the build by commiting the `CMakeLists.txt`.
+Also, in case we want to have ready-to-use tarballs for release (I doubt it), we can generate a tarball with a `CMakeLists.txt` in it.

 ## Travis CI